How to practice consistently

 Even 80% consistency simply isn’t enough to improve skills and ability in a predictable manner.

-This 100%/99.9% consistency enabled Syed to turbocharge his training.
+This extreme level of consistency enabled Syed to turbo-charge his training.
 He had cultivated an intense fixation on breeding consistency into all his practice, AND because his ability to monitor every little thing he was doing had levelled up enormously.

 Which brings us to how this can help you working on your voice…

 This means we need to do these exercises with ever increasing consistency, over a very manageable range, with minimal complexity.
-When we stray from these tenets, we build inconsistency into our voices and our ears, and increase frustration as this is what leads to our voice sounding and feeling inconsistent day-to-day.
+When we stray from these tenets, we actually build inconsistency into our voices and our ears.
+This inevitably increases frustration as this is what leads to our voice sounding and feeling highly variable and untrustworthy day-to-day.

 This is what I suggest for those looking to improve the consistency in their practice time.